ndconline/insta/docs/REVERSE_ENGINEERING.md

 This prints every ATT Write Request / Write Command / Notification with its handle and hex payload, in order.
-Because you changed settings one at a time with pauses, you can usually eyeball which write corresponds to which change — e.g. if you set noise reduction to Low then High then Off, look for three writes to the same handle where one byte cycles through what look like 3 small values.
+Because you changed settings one at a time with pauses, you can usually eyeball which write corresponds to which change, e.g. if you set noise reduction to Low then High then Off, look for three writes to the same handle where one byte cycles through what look like 3 small values.